sophie-lund/forge/docs/docs/tutorial/well-formed-validation.md

 }
 ```

-Here you can see the `syntaxtree::validateStringNonEmpty` helper function being used.
+Here you can see the `validateStringNonEmpty` helper function being used.
 It takes in four arguments:

 - `messageContext` - which is just the value passed into the `onEnter` or `onLeave` method
 - `node` - the current node being visited